 - 1. Housing Types.
-Construction of new owner-occupied affordable townhomes offered to families.
-No rental units will be developed or offered.
-All residential units will comply with all applicable municipal, state and federal accessibility and anti-discrimination requirements in place at the time of building permit submission. - 2.
+Construction of new affordable townhomes offered to families, including eight for sale units that would be owner-occupied and two rental units.
+All residential units will comply with all applicable municipal, state, and federal accessibility and anti-discrimination requirements in place at the time of building permit submission. - 2.
 Affordable and Workforce Options.
 The promotion of a family housing option that is affordable to existing and future residents so that they may age in place in the City.
-The project proposes the sale of affordable townhouses at the actual cost of construction, which will appeal to low- and moderate-income earners, such as teachers, health care workers, firefighters, and police officers.
+The project proposes the sale of eight affordable townhouses at the actual cost of construction, which will appeal to low- and moderate-income earners, such as teachers, health care workers, firefighters, and police officers.
 The project will help increase the first responder workforce housing supply in the City to address the demand of the expanding employment base. - 3.
 Adaptive Development of Underutilized Area.
 The Applicant will adaptively develop an underutilized surface parking area and put in place necessary utilities, water, and sewer systems to ensure the compliance with applicable codes and regulations.
 Overall parking provided for the Property will exceed code requirements. - 4.
 Transition to Neighborhoods.
-Development of compatible townhomes, in terms of size, height, setback, and materials, on the periphery of the Property adjacent to existing townhomes on the eastern boundary. - 5.
-Establishment of a Pedestrian-Friendly System.
-Sidewalk with steps will be added to connect the church with the Autumn Woods community.
-A connection on the north side of the townhouses to the adjacent existing trail by the Accotink Creek will be added.
-Please note that the City is currently proposing to extend the Judicial Drive trail connection at this
+The proposed development will consist of compatible townhomes, in terms of size, height, setback, and materials, on the periphery of the Property to the adjacent existing townhome community (Cameron Glen) on the eastern boundary.
+In a 2022 study by the Urban Institute prepared for the Alexandria Housing